rescale/nf-rescale-hpc/README.md

 }
 ```

-3. Configure the software and hardware to run the process using the directive
+3. Configure your nextflow file with the software and hardware to run the process using the directive
 ```
-process nastran {
+process <processName> {
   ext.analysisCode="msc_nastran"
   ext.analysisVersion="2023.2"
   ext.rescaleLicense=true